astraey/backstage-investing/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+A Chrome Addon to enable CORS is recommended, as it enables the user to run the react project locally and pull data from the remote API.
+[Allow CORS](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en)

 ### `npm test`

 Launches the test runner in the interactive watch mode.\